How to Socialize Your Dog in 10 Easy Steps

 A highly-sensitive dog requires a gentle hand and a slow pace.
 They’re more attuned to you and to their environment, so they don’t need emphatic suggestions and, for them, sometimes happy noises can even be distracting.

-So, be low key.
 Let them move at their own pace.
 Don’t make lots of noise.
 Even words of encouragement, especially if they are in a high-pitched tone, can be stressful to reserved dogs.

-Knowing how to socialize your dog if he has this personality requires an eye toward the other end of the spectrum.
+Knowing how to socialize your dog if she has this personality requires an eye toward the other end of the spectrum.
 With these pups, you’ll want to be more obvious and, since they’ve never met a stranger who didn’t love dog slobber, you may need to steer your fur flinger with a bit more focus.

 Check out The Online Dog Trainer for tips on how to teach your dog to remain calm and in control of his responses to challenging stimuli.

-If you don’t trust your dog to be friendly before you’ve fully socialized him, you may want to consider using a muzzle or other restraint.
+Pro Tip: If you don’t trust your dog to be friendly before you’ve fully socialized him, you may want to consider using a muzzle or other restraint.
 Before using any restraint, learn how to make it a pleasant experience.
 Otherwise, you could amplify the stress.

-Step 2 - Assess your dog’s physical condition.
+Step 2 - Assess Your Dog's Physical Condition

 A tired dog is a happy dog.
 Whatever your dog’s personality, exercise is a great equalizer.
 It will help both a Nervous Nellie and a Good-Time Charlie feel—and act—more calm and balanced.
 An attitude that plays well with the snouted set.

 On the other hand, a dog that’s under the weather won’t be inspired to make polite canine conversation.
 And, although dog germs are unlikely to affect us two-leggers, dogs can share harmful microbes among themselves.

-Full vaccination programs for puppies are not completed until the puppy is around 16 weeks old but this is also an important time for socialization.
+Full vaccination programs for puppies are not completed until the puppy is around 16 weeks old, but this is also an important time for socialization.

-For dogs that are especially motivated by food, being hungry might elevate their drive state.
+Pro Tip: For dogs that are especially motivated by food, being hungry might elevate their drive state.
 This may not be the best time to go for a meet-and-greet.
 After all, who isn’t calmer with a full belly?

-Step 3 - Check your own energy.
+Step 3 - Check Your Own Energy

 Your dog is a mirror.
 If you are cranky, angry, afraid or any of the other seven dwarves, your dog will sense it.

 An important step in having a calm, receptive dog is to be calm and receptive yourself.
 As a bonus, socializing your dog when you are in a good mood makes the experience better for both of you.

 If your dog has a history of ineffective social interactions, be prepared, but don’t expect history to repeat.

-Step 4 - Take baby steps.
+Step 4 - Take Baby Steps

 No matter which end of the social spectrum your dog is on, it’s usually best to start socializing him slowly.
 Depending on your dog’s current level of social skills, you may even want to start with just one friendly dog and a person you like.

 Keep an eye on the dogs, but don’t focus on them.
 Let them sniff each other out without watching parental eyes.
 Enjoy time with your friend and they will be more likely to enjoy time with theirs.